On This Page

 In addition, a number of scholarship, fellowship and grant programs offer financial awards that are also available to MS students.

-Current Dartmouth BE students applying to the MS program may be eligible for need-based "BE aid" for the terms that they need to take classes and then covered by faculty research support.
+Current Dartmouth BE students applying to the MS program may be eligible for need-based "BE aid" for the terms that they need to take classes, after which they are covered by faculty research support.

-There are a number of fellowships offering financial awards that are available to graduate students.
-We have collected a list, organized by the application deadline, to help you navigate some of the opportunities available.
+A number of fellowships offering financial awards are available to graduate students.
+The lists accessible below are organized by application deadline to help you navigate these opportunities.